CO Background Check: Colorado Records (Search Official Database)

 Free Background Check: Colorado Public Records and Info

-However, the state of Colorado has specific databases and records search tools that can be employed to run a background check on yourself or another person, even without that person’s permission.
+However, the state of Colorado has specific databases and records search tools that can be employed to run a background screening on yourself or another person, even without that person’s permission.
 But, if the check is being used for professional reasons, consent is required.

-The county clerk will have a wealth of public information available such as vital records, voter registration records, real estate and property ownership (who lives here), tax records and marriage license records.
+The county clerk will have a wealth of public information available such as vital records, voter registration records, real estate and property ownership (who lives here), tax records, and marriage license records.

 There is also the option to obtain a full background check through the Colorado Bureau of Investigation.
 Specific steps for obtaining records from all of these sources are outlined further down.

-Find Colorado Public Records through County Clerks
+Find Colorado Public Records Through County Clerks

 For non-criminal Colorado public records requests, contacting the county clerk will likely be the best option.
 County clerks will have almost all non-criminal related public records available by request, including: